-We currently have nine incumbent directors and the following committees:
+We currently have ten incumbent directors and the following committees:

 - Audit Committee

-- Executive Compensation Committee
+- · Compensation Committee

 - Nominating/Governance Committee

 - Land Committee

+- ES&S Committee

 Our Board typically meets on a quarterly basis, with additional meetings held as required.
-During 2019, the Board held five meetings.
-Throughout 2019, each of our current directors attended at least 75% of the aggregate of the Board and committee meetings of which they were a member.
+During 2020, the Board held seven meetings.
+Throughout 2020, each of our current directors attended at least 75% of the aggregate of the Board and committee meetings of which they were a member.
 Our Land Committee does not have regularly scheduled meetings but rather meets when significant land transactions require the Land Committee's consideration.
 Directors are expected to attend our annual meetings of stockholders.
-All directors up for re-election attended our 2019 annual meeting held on May 17, 2019.
-Due to a professional event commitment that existed prior to her appointment to the Board, Ms. Mooney will not be able to attend the upcoming 2020 annual meeting of stockholders or the May Board meeting, both of which will take place on the same date.
+All directors up for re-election attended our 2020 annual meeting held on May 21, 2020.